 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.25 minutes getting to work every day.

-LaMoure is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, LaMoure doesn't have a public transportation system that people use for their commute.

 The overall education level of LaMoure citizens is substantially higher than the typical US community, as 30.24% of adults in LaMoure have at least a bachelor's degree, and the average American community has 21.84%.